toolworks-dev/trusty-notes/README.md

 cd ..
 bun run dist:linux // for linux
 bun run dist:windows // for windows
+bun run dist:mac // for mac
-bun run dist:all // for both
+bun run dist:all // for all
 ```

 Builds are in ```desktop/dist-electron```